Best Garden Hoses for Your Yard

 How to Choose a Garden Hose

-- Hoses made of vinyl and rubber are priced in the middle.
-They’ve got rubber’s flexibility and durability combined with vinyl’s light weight.
-They may have more ply or an outer mesh layer to protect against snags and punctures.
+- Combo hoses have rubber’s durability combined with vinyl’s light weight.
+They may have more plies or an outer mesh layer to protect against snags and punctures.
+Combo hoses are sometimes reinforced with nylon and rayon.
+This gives these hoses a different level of flexibility.

-- Hoses come in 25-foot increments up to 100 feet.
-A longer garden hose isn’t always better.
-The longer the hose, the harder it is to move it around your lawn.
+Hoses come in 25-foot increments up to 100 feet.
+The best length for a garden hose isn’t one that’s longest.
+The longer the hose, the harder it is to move around your lawn.
+You’ll want a garden hose long enough to comfortably move around your yard.
+Here’s how to find right length garden hose:

 - Larger diameter hoses are for heavy-duty watering tasks.
 Commercial landscapers are more likely to use lengthy 3/4-inch diameter hoses than homeowners.